econgrowth/econgrowth.github.io-src/content/pages/Syllabus.md

 The referee reports and presentation should cover the following: (i) Why is the paper important (or why not)? (ii) An overview of the core contributions of the paper. (iii) What you liked or did not like about the paper. (iv) How could be improved, what other questions may be asked (v) how the paper is connected to others in the course.
 I will provide more guidance on this in class.
 ---#Tentative Course Outline

-If you do not have access to the papers consider using the [Unpaywall extension for your browser](https://unpaywall.org/) or [download this folder](https://www.dropbox.com/sh/hnmt6fn2a3crfb1/AACoJsbCKIUQlmUQHwnK3D6Va?dl=0) (you need the password).---#From Stagnation to Growth:
+If you do not have access to the papers consider using the [Unpaywall extension for your browser](https://unpaywall.org/), [Sci Hub](https://sci-hub.tw) or [download this folder](https://www.dropbox.com/sh/hnmt6fn2a3crfb1/AACoJsbCKIUQlmUQHwnK3D6Va?dl=0) (you need the password).---#From Stagnation to Growth:
 ##The evolution of economies from the dawn of human civilization to the modern era  * ** Galor, O. 2011 Ch.
 1 & 2
   * ** Galor, O., 2005, "[From Stagnation to Growth: Unified Growth Theory](https://www.brown.edu/Departments/Economics/Faculty/Oded_Galor/pdf/Galor-Handbook%20of%20Economic%20Growth%20-Reprint.pdf)" Handbook of Economic Growth, North-Holland
   * ** Diamond, Jared, 1997, [Guns, Germs, and Steel: The Fates of Human Societies.](https://smile.amazon.com/Guns-Germs-Steel-Fates-Societies/dp/0393354326) (Part 1)